sharmapravin1001/Kubernetes-cks/README.md

  ufw is simple and easy interface to apply the firewall rules

  start with following
- - Use netstat to look out for the port which are listening.
+ --Use netstat to look out for the port which are listening.
- # netstat -an|grep -w LISTEN
+ #netstat -an|grep -w LISTEN
  tcp 0 0.0.0.0:22 0.0.0.0:* LISTEN
  tcp 0 0.0.0.0:80 0.0.0.0:* LISTEN
  tcp 0 0.0.0.0:8080 0.0.0.0:* LISTEN

  Considering above, we just need ssh[22] and http[80] port to be only port to be allowed, port 8080 should be blocked.
- # apt update
+ #apt update
- # apt install ufw
+ #apt install ufw
- # systemctl enable ufw
+ #systemctl enable ufw
- # ufw status
+ #ufw status
  Status: Inactive

  #Define default rule, considering there are no restrication for outpgoing on your app server, its only incoming port 80,22 should be allowed.